Valentine’s Day is approaching.

 If you haven’t figured out what to do yet, we’ve got some swoon-worthy ideas for the entire month of February.
 (Including how to get married on the mountain!)

 If your significant other is a skier or snowboarder, then planning a romantic rendezvous in the mountains is sure to be a win.
 You’ll enjoy fresh snow, crisp high-altitude air, and mountain vistas during the day, then settle in for a night of hot tubbing, cozy dinners, and drinks by a crackling fire.
 If your partner isn’t a skier or snowboarder (yet), then introducing them to snow-covered slopes can be a real bonding experience.
-You don’t have to teach him or her yourself: Squaw Valley Alpine Meadows has plenty of learn-to-ski programs suited for all types.
+You don’t have to teach him or her yourself: Palisades Tahoe has plenty of learn-to-ski programs suited for all types.

 Either way, don’t delay: Whether you’re coming up for Valentine’s Day (which is Friday, February 14, in case you forgot to mark your calendar) or another date, now is the time to get your Tahoe trip on the books.
 We’ve got some ideas to make it your dreamiest getaway yet.